History of women in Germany: Medieval

 Salic (Frankish) law, which was applied in many regions, placed women at a disadvantage with regard to property and inheritance rights.
 Germanic widows required a male guardian to represent them in court.
 Unlike Anglo-Saxon law or the Visigothic Code, Salic law barred women and descendants from (only) female lines from royal succession.

 The imperial dignity was elective.
 In the beginning, imperial succession was not strictly regulated.
 In the case of Empress Theophanu, it was expected that she would have become emperor had Otto II had no sons.
 In many cases, the imperial throne came to descendants from a female line, such as the Salians who were descendants of Otto the Great through the female line; Frederick Barbarossa who descended from the Salian through his grandmother Agnes of Waiblingen and had connection with the Hohenstaufen's powerful rival family, the Welfs, through his mother Judith of Welf; Albert II, who was the son-in-law and heir of Emperor Sigismund, the last male Luxembourg through his marriage with Elizabeth of Luxembourg.

-When the imperial throne became practically hereditary under the Habsburg, the effort to make the princess Maria Theresa his heir by Emperor Charles VI met with many difficulties.
-While most European governments recognized his Pragmatic Sanction (that would allow female right of succeeding), in practice, Maria Theresa's inheritance was still contested.
+When the imperial throne became practically hereditary under the Habsburgs in the Early Modern period, the effort to make the princess Maria Theresa his heir by Emperor Charles VI met with many difficulties.
+While most European governments recognized his Pragmatic Sanction (that would allow female right of succession), in practice, Maria Theresa's inheritance was still contested.
 In the end, she gained the Hungarian, Bohemia and Austrian thrones while the elective imperial office went to her husband Francis.

 The status of women in general varied, depending on the period.
 Jestice and Görich write that Ottonian sources reveal no misogyny and basically the society recognized the roles and abilities (except physical strength) of women, thus the commonly deemed special status of empresses and queens actually did not stand out in this context.
 According to Sagarra, social status was based on military and biological roles, a reality demonstrated in rituals associated with newborns, when female infants were given a lesser value than male infants.
 The use of physical force against wives was condoned until the 18th century in Bavarian law.

-The early sixteen century epic collection Ambraser Heldenbuch, one of the most important works of medieval German literature, focuses largely on female characters (with notable texts being its versions of the Nibelungenlied, the Kudrun and the poem Nibelungenklage) and defends the concept of Frauenehre (female honour) against the increasing misogyny of the time.
+The early sixteenth century epic collection Ambraser Heldenbuch, one of the most important works of medieval German literature, focuses largely on female characters (with notable texts being its versions of the Nibelungenlied, the Kudrun and the poem Nibelungenklage) and defends the concept of Frauenehre (female honour) against the increasing misogyny of the time.
 The work was written by the tax collector Hans Ried in Bolzano for emperor Maximilian I.